 Our gardens and the surrounding area are stunning and these include a spectacular courtyard, sensory garden and an area where residents enjoy growing soft fruits in the summer.
 On warm sunny days lunch is often served in the gardens and families are welcome to relax with loved ones and enjoy quality time together.

 We pride ourselves in promoting a caring, family-orientated atmosphere, where we extend our support to friends and families of our residents.
-We have recently started a Friends of Hengist Support Group to support relatives who have shared with us their feelings of loneliness when they leave their loved one in the Home, their need to share experiences with others in similar circumstances and the desire to learn more about the illness or condition that affects their relative.
+We have a Friends of Hengist Support Group to support relatives who find it helpful to share their experiences with others in similar circumstances and the desire to learn more about the illness or condition that affects their relative.
 We also hold Alzheimer’s Society Dementia Friends Information Sessions.
 These are very informal and are designed to give people a greater awareness and understanding of how Dementia may change their loved ones.

-Our Cinema room plays a “film of the day”, which is run twice a day every day – so our residents can enjoy the nostalgia of popcorn and an old movie.
-In the summer, we have BBQs every month, with live music – it’s an opportunity for residents, relatives, friends and staff to get together and enjoy each other’s company.
-A daily Lunch Club will be introduced this summer where residents living in all units within the Home will have the opportunity to meet, enjoy a meal and spend some time together in one of our tastefully decorated dining rooms.
+Our Cinema room plays a film of the day which runs twice a day every day – so our residents can enjoy the nostalgia of popcorn and an old movie.
+In the summer, we have BBQs every month, with live music – an opportunity for residents, relatives, friends and staff to get together and enjoy each other’s company.
+A daily Lunch Club also allows residents living in different units within the Home to meet up, enjoy a meal and spend some time together in one of our tastefully decorated dining rooms.